JaseZiv/DontBlameTheData/content/project/worldfootballR/index.md

-The `worldfootballR` package is designed to allow users to extract world football (soccer) data from the very popular and thorough website fbref.com.
+The `worldfootballR` package is designed to allow users to extract world football (soccer) data from very popular and thorough websites fbref.com, transfermarkt.com and understat.com.

 The vignette for the package offers a full description of the package and the functions available, and can be found [here](https://jaseziv.github.io/worldfootballR/).